 Matt Flemming, from All Star, planned and installed the new plumbing system.
 Speaking to Castrads he said: “When starting a new construction build, it’s always a little tricky to design a plumbing system that not only functions well but is also aesthetically pleasing.
 You want it to work perfectly while blending in with the design of the house.
 We try to spend a good amount of time on layout to ensure the final product and boiler room reflects the effort we put into the system.”

 The house has a new hydronic heating system running on two separate boilers and all zoned by floor.
 Matt explained: “We organise zoning based on what will work best for the family.
 There are also a lot of other factors that go into zoning like exterior walls, windows, furniture layout, ceiling heights and many other forms of heat loss that could cause uneven heating if not zoned properly.
 All these factors must be considered when laying out your zones.”

-The customer opted for Rococo radiators across the first floor with Grace column radiators upstairs.
+The customer opted for Rococo radiators across the ground floor with Grace column radiators upstairs.
 This echoes the traditional set up we see in period properties where ornate radiators feature in entrance halls, parlour floors and reception rooms, while the upper storeys tend to have less decorative styles.

-After ordering an array of cast iron color samples, our customers chose Grey Bronze from our Signature Collection, with Windsor TRV valves in Black Nickel.
+After ordering an array of cast iron colour samples, our customers chose Grey Bronze from our Signature Collection, with Windsor TRV valves in Black Nickel.
 Using self-regulating thermostatic valves in combination with the zoned heating system offers maximum control and efficiency.